EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

     * Runner: Wine (Runs Windows games)
     * Release Year: Leave Blank
 7. On the `Game Options` tab:
-    * Executable: Click the `Browse` button and navigate to the `AemulusPackageManager.exe.exe` file in `$HOME/Games/Lutris/AemulusPackageManager`
+    * Executable: Click the `Browse` button and navigate to the `AemulusPackageManager.exe` file in `$HOME/Games/Lutris/AemulusPackageManager`
         * If you are on a Steam Deck, this path may be `/home/deck/Games/Lutris/AemulusPackageManager`
     * Arguments: Leave Blank
     * Working Directory: Leave Blank